SeanBE/seanBE.github.io/content/post/deep-learning-aws.md

 |  No running processes found                                                 |
 +-----------------------------------------------------------------------------+
 ```
-2. I highly recommend creating an AMI at point in time.
+I highly recommend creating an AMI at this point in time.
 You will avoid having to follow this tutorial again.
 Read [Creating an AMI EBS](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html).

-3. Select a Docker image from [Kaixhin's repository](https://hub.docker.com/u/kaixhin/).
+Select a Docker image from [Kaixhin's repository](https://hub.docker.com/u/kaixhin/).
 Let's pick `kaixhin/cuda-keras` and download it.
 ```
 sudo nvidia-docker pull kaixhin/cuda-keras
 ```

-4. Create a container with the image.
+Create a container with the image.
 ```
 sudo nvidia-docker run -it kaixhin/cuda-keras
 ```